z3y/Graphlit/README.md

 # ProjectName
 A node shader editor with primary focus on the built-in pipeline and VRChat.
-It is still early in development, but it is fully functional.
+Early in development, but fully functional.

 ## Templates
 - Unlit